Library variable sets in Octopus are a much loved and useful feature, they make it possible to define variables for use with multiple projects.

 When library variable sets were introduced, along with the permissions

 LibraryVariableSetEdit, the Octopus world was simpler.
 A choice was made to tightly couple the behavior of these two permissions to a third permission

 This decision restricted the ability for consistent granular control of the these two permissions, and many customers have requested we make improvements in this area.

 But making changes to permissions has always been a challenge.
 Octopus cannot see how customers have configured their permissions.
 We also do our best not to make breaking changes in Octopus.
 So we are extra cautious with this type of change.

 Improving variable set access

-With the introduction of this change (in an upcoming version of Octopus) you will be able to grant granular access to what users can view and edit in library variable sets, independent of the environments they can view.
+With the introduction of this change in Octopus Server version 2020.1.2, you will be able to grant granular access to what users can view and edit in library variable sets, independent of the environments they can view.
 This change delivers a good step forward to increase the capability of library variable sets.